sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerting.md

 ## Understanding alerts

-See [alert solutions](alert_solutions.md) for possible solutions when alerts are firing.
+See [alert solutions](alert_solutions.md) for possible solutions when alerts are firing, and learn more about alert labels and metrics in our [metrics guide](metrics_guide).

 ## Setting up alerting